-Maningue Nice is a popular local expression that I heard many times mostly outside the capital city Maputo, “maningue” meaning very, and no doubt that Mozambique is a “very nice” place to visit, but not as pleasant to leave, although all it’s natural resources the majority of the population leaves in poverty with less than $1.25 per day.
+Maningue Nice is a popular local expression that I heard many times mostly outside the capital city Maputo, “maningue” meaning very, and no doubt that Mozambique is a “very nice” place to travel to.

-I travel through Mozambique for nearly a mouth, I flew to Maputo and then to Pemba (north of the country) where I started my trip.
+I travel through Mozambique for nearly a month, I flew to Maputo and then to Pemba (north of the country) where I started my trip.

-You can’t use a chap to travel if you are in a rush, there is no timetables, and they leave when they are full.. and forget everything you’ve learned about road safety ….. and pray…. it is frequente to see drivers drinking and smoking while driving, there is no speed limit, the state of the vehicles is horrendous, and what does the word “seat belts” means, right?!
+You can’t use a chappa to travel if you are in a rush, there are no timetables, and they leave when they are full.. and forget everything you’ve learned about road safety ….. and pray…. it is frequent to see drivers drinking and smoking while driving, there is no speed limit, the state of the vehicles is horrendous, and what does the word “seat belts” mean, right?!

 If you asked me for 3 words to describe my journeys, I would say: slow, smelly and chaotic.
-Patience and tolerance is much needed for this long and sweaty journeys.
+Patience and tolerance are much needed for this long and sweaty journeys.

-I stopped at the main cities, but traveled mostly through the rural areas, where people never had seen many tourists or speak much Portuguese, surprisedly communication was a problem, despite Portuguese be the national oficial language, not many people speak it outside the main cities.
-Mainly because Mozambique is a poor country where the access to school is very limited.
+I stopped at the main cities, but travelled mostly through the rural areas, where people are not used to seeing tourists or speak much Portuguese, surprisedly communication was a problem, despite Portuguese being the official language in Mozambique.

-The Mozambique Island, was a former Portuguese trading-post on the route to India and it’s the only place in the country part of the UNESCO World Heritage.
+Mozambique Island is a stunning place, that I highly recommend.
+It was a former Portuguese trading-post on the route to India and it’s the only place in the country part of the UNESCO World Heritage.

 It’s not uncommon to be harassed by workers, drivers or even the police.
-A foreigner is likely to be targeted by police trying to extort money, so always carry your passport, and don’t pay if you haven’t done anything wrong,otherwise you are giving them incentive to hassle the next traveller.
+A foreigner is likely to be targeted by police trying to extort money, so always carry your passport, and don’t pay if you haven’t done anything wrong, otherwise, you are giving them the incentive to hassle the next traveller.

 photography – all rights reserved – Ana Rocha